tpbrisco/cfopscon/README.md

 ![image of console](assets/console.png)

-The CF Operator's Console is intended to reduce toil for many common cloud operator tasks (e.g. obtaining and downloading logs).
+The CF Operator's Console is intended to reduce toil for many common cloud foundry operator tasks (e.g. obtaining and downloading logs).
 It operates as a cloud foundry application, but has some specific requirements outlined below (in order to obtain appropriate access).